Peripheral Vision (album): Reception

 Peripheral Vision charted in the U.S. on several Billboard charts: number 19 on Alternative Albums, number 4 on Heatseekers Albums, number 15 on Independent Albums and number 28 on Top Rock Albums.

 Critically, Peripheral Vision was well received.
 Exclaim!s Branan Ranjanathan considered Peripheral Vision to be the group's "strongest and most dynamic [work] yet, masterfully incorporating new and adventurous sounds while maintaining the heartfelt authenticity that they've come to be known for."
 Ian Cohen of Pitchfork commended the band's shift in sound, but criticized what he found as overly obvious lyricism, writing, "Though it’s a warm and often gentle record, not much about Turnover's Peripheral Vision is subtle."
 Timothy Monger from Allmusic felt the opposite, praising their "improved and far more subtle songcraft."
 Tyler Sharp, writing for Alternative Press, commented that the band "[has] managed to progress into something entirely unique," complimenting its "subtle-yet-infectious melodies and drowsy (at times dizzying) instrumentals."

 Peripheral Vision was listed on Alternative Presss "Best Albums of 2015 so far" list.
-It was ranked at number 3 on AbsolutePunk's top albums of 2015 list.
+It was ranked at number 3 on AbsolutePunks top albums of 2015 list.
 Stereogum listed "Cutting My Fingers Off" on their "The 5 Best Songs Of The Week" list.